Skip to main content

 Integrated CCUS

-Developing subsea equipment is the latest in a range of pioneering CCS advancements.
-Aker Solutions has been developing carbon capture utilization and storage for more than 25 years, and the list of CCS successes has grown:
+New subsea equipment is the latest in a range of pioneering CCS advances.
+Aker Solutions has been developing solutions for carbon capture and storage for almost 30 years:

-Aker Solutions will continue to advance LINCCS R&D in general and subsea CCS equipment in particular.
+• Research and development: Aker Solutions continues to advance R&D in LINCCS and subsea CCS equipment.

 For more on our commitment to zero-emissions industry, watch this 2023 video from our development center for offshore CCS solutions.